 Sea Alarm contributes to the different meetings of the technical groups of some of these agreements:

 Under the Helsinki Convention, wildlife response has been recognised and Contracting Parties have agreed to integrate wildlife response into national oil spill response plans.
 Sea Alarm, together with WWF-Finland, has been instrumental in facilitating these discussions and in assisting Estonia (the lead country for these developments) in drafting a proposal for a HELCOM Response work programme in this field.
-Sea Alarm played an important role in drafting a formal HELCOM recommendation on oiled wildlife response, which is now in place and also chairs the HELCOM Expert Working Group on Oiled Wildlife Response.
+Sea Alarm played an important role in drafting a formal HELCOM recommendation on oiled wildlife response, which is now in place and also chairs the HELCOM Wildlife Response Group (WILDLIFE).

 Sea Alarm has attended several annual OTSOPA meetings to report on its activities and international developments.
 The Contracting Parties have agreed that wildlife response is an important issue, and should be part of the reporting obligations.

-Under the Barcelona Convention, Sea Alarm holds a Memorandum of Understanding with REMPEC, which facilitates Sea Alarm’s advisory role to individual Contracting Parties and its involvement in future wildlife incidents.
+Under the Barcelona Convention, Sea Alarm holds a Memorandum of Understanding with REMPEC, which facilitates Sea Alarm’s advisory role as part of the Mediterranean Assistance Unit (MAU) to individual Contracting Parties and its involvement in future wildlife incidents.

 Regional sea cooperation exists worldwide.
 A good guide to forms of regional sea cooperation is provided by the United Nations Environment Programme (UNEP), which promotes and facilitates Regional Sea Programmes.
 Regional cooperation has been set up in many areas of the world, formally agreed by an umbrella agreement, under which so called “Protocols” have been realised for particular issues.
 Cooperation for marine incident response is often arranged for in a separate protocol.